shirtsgroup/LLC_Membranes/Data-Analysis/README.md

 output from gmx energy.

 Thickness.py calculates the membrane thickness based on the highest and lowest atom positions in the z-direction.
 Thickness.py is the same script adapted for bash so that a file can be input.
-This file is used for preparing input files
+This file is used for preparing input files for membrane simulations.
+See Shell scripts for its usage.